SEKOIA-IO/documentation/_shared_content/automate/navigate-playbooks.md

 | Configuration | Lists the available Trigger Configurations, you can add/edit/delete |
 | Variables | Variables and their values  |

-For MSSP, there are is section for each community added into playbook on the Account and Configuration parts for Triggers.
+For MSSP, there is a section for each community added into playbook on the Account and Configuration parts for Triggers.

 ![playbooks-account-mssp](/assets/operation_center/playbooks/playbooks-account-mssp.png){: style="max-width:100%"}